Mark-Hopkins-at-Williams/research-wsd/README.md

 format is the same of the gold-standard format.

 ## Testing

+**Note that some unit tests are deprecated now.** One won't pass the tests.
+Clean-up in the unit test is needed.

 ### To run all unit tests

 From the top-level directory, run: